airaria/TextPruner/README_EN.md

   * `textpruner.VocabularyPruningConfig`
   * `textpruner.TransformerPruningConfig`

+See the [online documentation](https://textpruner.readthedocs.io) for the API reference.
+The `Configurations` are explained in [Configurations](#configurations).
 We demonstrate the basic usage below.
-See the docstrings of pruners and configurations for a detailed explanation of each argument.

 ### Vocabulary Pruning